Meeting The Children's Needs

 Developing a Child’s Special Educational Needs Support Plan

 Once a clear picture of each child’s achievements and needs has been gathered, your Key Person will develop a Special Educational Needs Support Plan, (SEN Support Plan), for each of their Key Children.

 An SEN Support Plan sets out what a child can already do, what they may need support to develop next and how that will be achieved.
 The Key Person then sets three clear targets which will be worked on along with your child’s therapists care plans, until the SEN Support Plan is reviewed.
 SEN Support Plans are generally reviewed once a term but can be reviewed more often if the children achieve their targets before the review date.

 We work closely with the Parents and value their views as they know their child best.
 We then agree the targets to be worked and write the SEN Support Plan.

 2½ year old checks are now a statutory requirement and give a brief summary of children’s achievements and needs in the three prime areas of children’s Personal, Social and Emotional Development, Communication and Language and Physical Development.
 In addition, settings also need to report on how children learn through the characteristics of effective learning.

 There is no set date when these checks need to be completed, other than that it must be before a child has their third birthday.
 At TOG, we feel they are best completed after a child has been attending for at least a term so that we can be sure we know the children well.

-Key Persons write the reports and then arrange a time to share them with parents and will add in additional information that parents want to give.
+Your Key Person will write the reports and then arrange a time to share this with each parent and will add in additional information that parents want to give.